The Normalisation of Starvation

 12 weeks of restricted rehabilitation

-8 additional weeks of unrestricted rehabilitation for 12 of the participants
+8 weeks of unrestricted rehabilitation for some participants

-The researchers found that a 15–20% reduction in energy intake was enough for men to begin exhibiting psychological symptoms of semi-starvation.
+A reduction of just 15–20% in energy intake was enough for participants to develop clear psychological symptoms of semi-starvation.

 Signs of Semi-Starvation